wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/extend-power-app-portals/includes/3-portal-javascript.md

 In addition, the **Entity Lists**, **Entity Forms**, and **Web Forms** include a custom JavaScript field that allows developers to add scripts implementing the required functionality.

-The functionality can range from simply hiding controls, replacing input controls with a better user-friendlier equivalents, to invoking external web services and implementing fairly sophisticated integration scenarios.
+The functionality can range from simply hiding controls, replacing input controls with better user-friendlier equivalents, to invoking external web services and implementing fairly sophisticated integration scenarios.

 Out of the box, Power Apps portals include the [JQuery](https://jquery.com/?azure-portal=true) library that makes manipulation of the page content and appearance a reasonably easy task.